Bluesky: Reception

 Parnell Palme McGuinness, an opinion columnist of the Sydney Morning Herald, was critical of the platform in November 2024, terming it: "a microblogging site for idealists, devoted to protecting them from the raging reality of divergent opinion in a democratic system", a "delicate biosphere of an alternative reality" where "reasonably mainstream opinions attract the ire of the moderators, and are soft-censored as 'intolerance' … not really information so much as a curation of comforting progressive axioms".

-Bluesky has been criticized for being a left-wing bubble and an "ideological echo chamber that undermines meaningful dialogue."
-A May 2025 analysis of news influencers by the Pew Research Center and the Knight Foundation found that "Bluesky adoption is concentrated on the left."
+Bluesky has been criticized as being a bubble of the American Democratic Party, and an "ideological echo chamber that undermines meaningful dialogue."
+A May 2025 analysis of news influencers by the Pew Research Center and Knight Foundation found that "Bluesky adoption is concentrated on the left."
 The study also found that "[f]ew news influencers are on Bluesky but not X; many more are on X but not Bluesky," and that "[n]ews influencers on X tend to be much more active than those on Bluesky. [...]
 This pattern holds for left-leaning news influencers and those with no clear political orientation."

-However, in response to a May 2025 interview question by Wired whether US president Donald Trump would be welcome as a Bluesky user, Graber stressed that "Yeah—Bluesky's for everyone, and we think that over time, the broader public conversation needs to be on an open protocol.
+However, in response to a May 2025 Wired interview question about whether U.S. president Donald Trump would be welcome as a Bluesky user, Graber stressed that "Yeah—Bluesky's for everyone, and we think that over time, the broader public conversation needs to be on an open protocol.
 That lets people choose their own moderation preferences."
-On October 17, 2025, several Trump administration agencies began posting on Bluesky, including the Department of Homeland Security which included a video clip of Graber saying "Bluesky's for everyone" in one of their first posts.
+On October 17, 2025, several Trump administration agencies began posting on Bluesky, including the Department of Homeland Security which included a video clip of Graber saying "Bluesky's for everyone" in one of its first posts.